bcmichael/RNMR-Docs/docs/running_routine_experiments.md

 ## Running a 2D DARR Experiment
 NMR spectroscopists routinely use multi-dimensional experiments to characterize complex samples with crowded spectra.
-DARR is one of the simpler 2D dipolar recoupling experiments and is a good example to use to illustrate how to run a 2D in RNMR.
+DARR is one of the simpler 2D dipolar recoupling experiments and is a good example to use to illustrate how to run a 2D spectrum in RNMR.
 The pulse sequence of DARR is as follows:

 ![DARR pulse sequence](DARR.png)